-The first and most important thing you need to learn about XHTML is that it comes with a neat and clean code.
+The first and most important thing you need to learn about XHTML is that it comes with neat and clean code.
 In fact, almost all XHTML codes contain closing tags, which are perfectly and clearly nested.
 This means that users who use XHTML will be able to generate clean codes.

-Another added advantage of this is that the clean code will also make it easier for Google and other search engines to crawl through, which will in turn help your site to acquire a greater rank in the search engine results page.
+Another added advantage of this is that the clean code will also make it easier for Google and other search engines to crawl through, which will, in turn, help your site to acquire a greater rank in the search engine results page.
 Apart from that, using XHTML will considerably improve the speed of your website, which implies that it will take relatively less time for your site to load.

-If you do not know a lot about Bootstrap admin templates or if you wish to learn more about XHTML vs. HTML5, reach out to us, as we are here to help you.
+If you do not know a lot about Bootstrap Dashboard admin templates or if you wish to learn more about XHTML vs. HTML5, reach out to us, as we are here to help you.